 - Council

 - Management

 - Staff Complement

 - Skills development

 - Revenue enhancement

 - Policies and Service delivery plans

-Summary audit outcome 2012/14

-- Summary audit outcome 2013/14
+- Summary audit outcome 2017/18

 Council

 The council performs both legislative and oversight functions.
 They focus on legislative, oversight and participatory roles.
 Their role is to debate issues publicly and to facilitate political debate and discussion.